 Karen graduated from Pima Community College with an Associate’s degree in both Liberal Arts and Social Services, Phi Theta Kappa, and then from the University of Arizona with a Bachelor’s degree in Human Services, Magna Cum Laude.

-Karen is 12 years clean & sober.
-She is a survivor.
+Karen is a survivor.
 Survivor of domestic violence, and rape, she has experienced homelessness and incarceration and is ready to give back: give back to a community that is usually overlooked, our female Veterans.
 She uses her past experiences to help navigate through the system to provide comfort and aid to these women so that they too can reach their highest potential.

 Karen started Women Warriors in October of 2016 as a resource fair specifically targeting female Veterans where she was able to provide resources, clothing, and hygiene items to women veterans, and a wonderful Christmas to a small family of three.
 That was when she realized that there was a need.
 In 2017, she hosted another resource fair where she reached over 40 female Veterans.

 In 2018, Karen decided that she could do more than just provide these necessities, so Women Warriors became a 501(c)3 non-profit organization.
 With this status, she collected monetary donations and was able to provide 12 female Veterans assistance for rent/mortgage, utilities, insurance, car repairs, and food.
 In that same year, she hosted her 3rd Annual Women Warriors Event and helped over 104 female Veterans with basic hygiene essentials, clothing, and resources.